How to Cope With Teenage Depression and Anxiety

 “I felt like the world was out to get me”

 Victoria Metal is a music teacher from North Carolina.
-At 25, she’s one of the youngest guests on Teenage Kicks, and much closer in age to my teenagers than she is to me.
+At 25, she’s one of the youngest guests on the Teenage Kicks podcast, and much closer in age to my teenagers than she is to me.
 She talks about something I think is common to lots of teenagers, and adults, Depression.
+In this episode, she tells me how she coped with depression, anxiety and panic attacks as a teenager.

 How many teenagers have depression or anxiety?